andrew-dsi/andrew-dsi.github.io/_posts/2022-01-20-customer-segmentation.md

 By default, the k-means algorithm within scikit-learn will use k = 8 meaning that it will look to split the data into eight distinct clusters.
 We want to find a better value that fits our data, and our task!

 In the code below we will test multiple values for k, and plot how this WCSS metric changes.
 As we increase the value for k (in other words, as we increase the number or centroids or clusters) the WCSS value will always decrease.
-However, these decreases will get smaller and smaller each time we add another centroid and we are looking for a point where this decrease is quite prominent *before* this point of diminishing returns....
+However, these decreases will get smaller and smaller each time we add another centroid and we are looking for a point where this decrease is quite prominent *before* this point of diminishing returns.

 ```python